mcaubet/buildblocks/.gitlab/issue_templates/New version.md

-# New module request
+# Request for a new version of an existing module

 ## Name and version

-Overlay: default
-Group:
 Name:
 Version:
+Overlay: default

 ## Operating systems